 An annual pay increase is awarded based on the outcome of the relevant national pay negotiation process.
-Based upon the decisions taken at a national level by the NJCs relevant to this Authority, the Authority's Green Book staff received a pay award of 1%, applicable from 1 April 2017, and Grey Book Staff received a 1% award, effective from 1 July 2017.
-The pay award for the Principal Officers was a 1% increase and was awarded in January 2017.
+Based upon the decisions taken at a national level by the NJCs relevant to this Authority, the Authority's Green Book staff received a pay award of 2%, applicable from 1 April 2018, except for those on salaries starting below £20,384 per annum who received an increase of 3.74%, and Grey Book Staff received a 2% award, effective from 1 July 2018.
+The pay award for the Principal Officers was a 1.0% increase on 2017 basic salary levels with effect from 1 July 2018, rising to a 2.0% increase on 2017 basic salary levels with effect from 1 July 2018.